 Slightly undershot.
 Teeth sound and regular, but not visible when the mouth is closed.
 Tongue must not protrude.

-Powerful, well arched and thick, of moderate length.
+Powerful, well arched, of moderate length.

 Legs set wide apart, straight boned, strong, muscular and short.